benwhut/Web3QueryContractPython/README.md

 2. Install web3.py
 `pip install web3`

-3. Add your Ethereum blockchain endpoint using Infura or equivalent
+3. Add your Ethereum endpoint URL using Infura or equivalent
+This is required to query the Ethereum blockchain
 `infura_url = "https://mainnet.infura.io/v3/..."`

 4. Add the address of the Smart Contract you want to query